Priorities and Issues

 Group of Friends to Combat Marine Plastic Pollution

-• The Group of Friends to Combat Marine Plastic Pollution has been established under the co-chairmanship of Maldives, Norway and Antigua and Barbuda and was launched on World Ocean Day, 8 June 2020 with 46 Member States of the UN.
+• The Group of Friends to Combat Marine Plastic Pollution was established under the co-chairmanship of Maldives, Norway and Antigua and Barbuda and was launched on World Ocean Day, 8 June 2020, with the participation of 46 United Nations Member States.

-• With plastic production expected to further triple in the next two decades, and the overuse of single-use plastics which having contributed to a global, environmental catastrophe, a number of engaged and active countries began discussions late 2019 at United Nations Headquarters in New York on the potential for working together to coordinate and build on these efforts to address marine plastic pollution taking place in various forums and at various levels of government and society.
+• With global plastic production projected to triple over the next two decades, and the continued overuse of single-use plastics contributing to a growing environmental catastrophe, a number of actively engaged countries initiated discussions in late 2019 at United Nations Headquarters in New York.
+These discussions aimed to strengthen coordination and build on existing efforts across various international forums and levels of governance to effectively address marine plastic pollution.

 UN Oceans Conference